 The applicant must prepare a water balance to calculate the proposed demands.
 The water balance shall include all four demand components, if applicable, listed in 2.4.1, above.
 The water balance may be in the form of a spreadsheet or flow diagram indicating all sources and losses.
+An example water balance diagram is provided in Design Aid 1.
 The water balance must identify the demand for each of the following components as applicable: